urish/firebase-server/README.md

 ### Command Line Interface

 This package installs a CLI script called `firebase-server`.
 The following command will start a firebase server on port 5555:

 	node_modules/.bin/firebase-server -p 5555

+... and with a specified bind IP address:

+	node_modules/.bin/firebase-server -p 5555 -a 0.0.0.0

 To bootstrap the server with some data you can use the `-d,--data` or the `-f,--file` option.
 _Note: The file option will override the data option._